risheeboy/indtotext/README.md

-# indi1
+# indtotext

+Python scripts to:
-Python script to capture audio from the device microphone.
+1. Record 30 seconds audio from the device microphone.
-Use the IndicWhisper model (Hindi example) to transcribe.
+2. Use IndicWhisper to transcribe.
+3. Use IndicTransToolkit to translate.

 ## Prerequisites: